usds/techfar-hub-website-v3/How-To-Update/static-files-and-aliases.md

     ![Creating an alias](images/creating-an-alias.png)
 - Write a commit message and commit the file

 Note that your new markdown file does NOT need any content --- when users click the link on the site, they'll go directly to the download file.
+Also, for the attentive reader who is still with us, the link doesn't have to be to a file --- you could put an offsite URL or the URL of another page on the site, and that will work just fine.